King Bhumibol Adulyadej of Thailand

 On June 9, 1946, King Bhumibol became king at the age of 18.
 King Bhumibol’s brother King Ananda Mahidol was found shot dead in his bedroom in the Boromphiman Throne Hall at the Grand Palace in Bangkok, four days before he was scheduled to return to Switzerland to finish his doctoral degree in law at the University of Lausanne.
 The circumstances of King Ananda Mahidol’s death have never been fully explained.
 At the end of the mourning period, King Bhumibol returned to Switzerland to complete his university studies.

-During his university days, King Bhumibol frequently visited Paris and it was there that he met his future wife Sirikit Kitiyakara who was the daughter of the Thai ambassador to France.
+During his university days, King Bhumibol frequently visited Paris and it was there that he met his future wife Sirikit Kitiyakara, the daughter of the Thai ambassador to France.
 In October of 1948, King Bhumibol Adulyadej had a serious car accident on a road near Lausanne, Switzerland, and lost his right eye and wore a prosthetic for the rest of his life.
 Sirikit visited him frequently during his hospital stay and decided to attend school in Lausanne so she could get to know the king better.
-The couple got engaged on July 19, 1949, and married at Srapathum Palace in Bangkok, Thailand on April 28, 1950, just a week before the king’s coronation.
+The couple became engaged on July 19, 1949, and married at Srapathum Palace in Bangkok, Thailand on April 28, 1950, just a week before the king’s coronation.
 After the coronation on May 5, 1950, the 22-year-old king and the 17-year-old queen returned to their studies in Lausanne, Switzerland.
 The couple had three daughters and one son:

 Bhumbol_and_Sirikit